 This course introduces concepts through lectures, texts, and activities that lead toward successful completion of a final course project.
 This course is a good fit if:

-• you plan to pursue post-secondary education and/or have strong interest in fundamental economics within a globalized world
+• You plan to pursue post-secondary education and/or have strong interest in fundamental economics within a globalized world

-• you want to practice language and develop academic skills for success in university courses
+• You want to practice language and develop academic skills for success in university courses

-• you have some experience with critical reading, seminar participation, note-taking, research, and academic writing in any language
+• You have some experience with critical reading, seminar participation, note-taking, research, and academic writing in any language

-• you enjoy a challenging study environment
+• You enjoy a challenging study environment

 LANGUAGE & LITERATURE